Upgrading the Agent

 Update All Plugins

-# Re-run installer with current PLUGINS setting
+# Re-run the updater with your current PLUGINS list

 Configuration Preservation